Software Security Anti-Patterns

 Most test environments aren’t nearly as secure as your production environments.
 It’s common to share administrator logins for test systems, while you wouldn’t ever do that for production systems.
 This means that unauthorized people—like junior associates, or contractors—can access that data.
 In many countries, this data may even be legally protected, and using it in a test environment might be breaking the law.

 Thankfully, great tools exist that can help deal with this problem.
-Top-tier test environment management platforms and data compliance platforms make it easy to manage the data used in your test environments, which keeps production data safe.
+Top-tier test environment management platforms make it easy to manage the data used in your test environments, which keeps production data safe.

 Using Blacklists for Input Validation